-If you are fortunate enough to have a great career, reasonable benefits and a fantastic salary that you can’t afford to give up, but also harbour entrepreneurial ambition for something outside of your line of work, you’re not alone.
+If you are fortunate enough to have a great career, reasonable benefits and a fantastic salary that you can’t afford to give up, but also harbor entrepreneurial ambition for something outside of your line of work, you’re not alone.
 When people have long-standing passions or pursue new ones, they frequently come to the crossroads of giving up the comfort of their 9-to-5 to explore their passions or to shelve their passion for the foreseeable future.
 But there is a third option where they don’t have to make that difficult decision.

 There is a group of people, whom we call hybrid entrepreneurs, these prefer to live between worlds and benefit from the stability of a stable paycheck and health care plan during the day while still focusing on their business goals at night.
 The path and life of the hybrid entrepreneur is not an easy one.
 Essentially, you burn the candle at both ends, and while there are lifestyle advantages, including income protection, there are chances that you will burn out relatively quickly.